salemove/developer/_includes/visitor_api.md

 # Visitor public API.
-The visitor public API consist of HTTP REST endpoints, javscript, HTML, CSS API and hotlinks.
-The API can only be used straight in the visitor browser on the site - it cannot be used by third party services outside the site.
+The visitor public API consists of HTTP REST endpoints, javscript, HTML, CSS API and hotlinks.
+The API can only be used straight in the visitors' browser on the site - it cannot be used by third party services outside the site.

 ## Headers
-In order to use the REST API, the request needs to include at least 3 headers: ```Authorization<```, ```Accept``` and ```X-Salemove-Visit-Session-ID```.
+In order to use the REST API, the request needs to include at least 3 headers: ```Authorization```, ```Accept``` and ```X-Salemove-Visit-Session-Id```.

 ### Authorization
-The request has to include the visitor's ```SessionId```.
+The request has to include the visitors' ```SessionId```.
 The visitor session id on the site can be retrieved by using the SaleMove javascript API:

     'Authorization', salemoveApi.getRequestHeaders()['Authorization']